dorinrojas/CABANAnet_Microbiome_Analysis/docs/Class_3/Class_3.md

 SRR9988205_bin.2.permissive_filtered_kept_contigs.fasta 3737    3591    544     kingdom 1.0     0.96    0.00.0      0.0     0.96    0.92    True
 ```

-Basicallly, those bins with the category `True` are the one further selected for following analysis.
+Basically, those bins with the category `True` are the one further selected for following analysis.

 ### Running CheckM2